 A Robert Walters survey revealed that 32% of Millennials stay engaged at work through recognition of individual achievements.
 Procurement and supply chain jobs allow you to contribute at company’s bottom line through building relationships with suppliers and effectively sourcing the best vendors and prices.

-“This recognition not only aligns with keeping engagement at work high, but also means that as a Millennial professional, you will have a positive contribution on company culture and feel of value to the wider business,” continued Franklin.
+“This recognition not only aligns with keeping engagement at work high, but also means that as a Millennial professional, you will have a positive contribution on company culture and feel of value to the wider business,” continued Neil.

 Technology skills in demand

 Being more comfortable with technology in comparison with some Gen X, Gen Y and baby boomer colleagues is yet another key asset that businesses in the procurement and supply chain industry are seeking.
 Technology is at the heart of many businesses aiming to compete with its counterparts and having professionals who are tech savvy is crucial.

 Businesses are speeding up their technology adoption phases to ensure they attract Millenials possessing these skills

 “For Millennials, the expectations surrounding technology standards in a business are very high and any business that is not tech savvy is at risk of losing these skilled professionals.”